How I became a certified Sommelier and the people of my London years

 Dominique Noël - Sommelier Promotion of 1997 - Catering and Hotel Management School of Talence (Bordeaux) Article from and courtesy of the French newspaper "Sud-Ouest" - June 1997 (close up) |

-Thanks to you all for these 5 incredible years (1997-2002) and for what you taught me and allow me to become, what I am today due to your teaching and friendship...
+Thanks to you all for these 5 incredible years (1997-2002), for what you taught me, and for allowing me to become what I am today due to your teaching and friendship...

 Santé!
 Cheers!